Skip to main content

 Share Article:

-Sometimes it seems like insurance has a language all its own, with terminology that can be confusing.
-And while you don’t need to be ‘fluent’ in insurance-speak, there are some terms you should know.
+Sometimes it seems like business insurance has a language all its own, with terminology that can be confusing.
+And while you don’t need to be “fluent” in business insurance-speak, there are some terms you should know.
 We’ll define some of them below.

 Related: Business insurance 101: Everything you need to know

-An insurance deductible is the amount you have to pay for a claim before your insurance coverage kicks in.
+A business insurance deductible (sometimes referred to as a retention) is the amount you have to pay for a claim before your insurance coverage kicks in.
 Suppose you have a $500 deductible, and a covered claim for $2,500.
 You would pay $500 (your deductible) and the insurance company would pay $2,000.
-The deductible applies to each claim.
+The deductible generally applies to each claim.

-A limit is the maximum amount an insurance company will pay out.
+A limit is the maximum amount a business insurance company will pay out.
 There are usually two limits on each policy: an occurrence limit and an aggregate limit.
 The occurrence limit is the most that your insurance company will pay for a single claim.
+Some policies refer to this as an “each claim limit.”
 The aggregate limit is the total amount that will be paid out while the policy is active (usually for a year).

-As with deductibles, limits also affect your premium.
-The higher your limits, the higher premium you will pay.
-So a policy with a $2,000,000 limit will be more expensive than the same policy with a $1,000,000 limit.
+As with deductibles, limits also may affect your business insurance premium.
+The higher your limits, the higher premium you will likely pay.
+So a policy with a $2,000,000 limit will generally be more expensive than the same policy with a $1,000,000 limit.

 Related: What kind of business insurance do I need?

 Not every business needs exactly the same insurance coverage.
-Rather than write an entirely new policy for every different situation, insurance companies offer endorsements, sometimes called riders.
-Endorsements are optional, and they add, enhance, or remove coverage according to your specific situation.
+Rather than write an entirely new policy for every different situation, business insurance companies offer endorsements, sometimes called riders.
+Endorsements add, modify, or remove coverage according to your specific situation.

-You can add or remove an endorsement when you buy your policy, when you renew it, or at any time during the term of the policy.
+Certain endorsements can be added or removed when you buy your business insurance policy, when you renew it, or during the term of the policy.
 Depending on the endorsement, your premium may be adjusted.
-To add, remove, or change an endorsement on your Hiscox policy, call us at 1-866-283-7545 and speak to a licensed agent.
+For questions regarding an endorsement on your Hiscox policy, call us at 1-866-283-7545 to speak to a licensed agent.

 If you come across other insurance terms that are unfamiliar, you may find their definitions in our Insurance Glossary.